SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of BioXcel Therapeutics, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of September 5, 2023 – (NASDAQ: BTAI)

 NEW YORK, Aug.
-03, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of BioXcel Therapeutics, Inc.
+10, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of BioXcel Therapeutics, Inc..

 Shareholders who purchased shares of BTAI during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.